silviaherf/apis-project/README.md

-- The next table summarizes the amount of movies per recommended age in each platform:
+- The next table summarizes the amount of movies per recommended age in each platform, where it can be seent that Disney+ has plenty of "all publics" contents.

 ![movies_age](output/movies_age.png)